mdonnalley/e-bikes/CODEY.md

 - Use any tool you need to do this.
 - Do not include diffs; describe changes at a high level (impacted methods, SOQL changes, governor limit improvements).
+- As you are invoking tools, describe what you are doing in a short but friendly and engaging manner.
 - Perform in one continuous step without pausing:
     - Create feature branch: `feat/WI-<NNNN>-productcontroller-performance`
     - Apply fix to `force-app/main/default/classes/ProductController.cls`